equinor/TimeSeriesAnalysis/readme.md

 Dynamic simulators, control systems and estimators are almost exclusively implemented in the compiled languages like C/C++/C# in industry, which is what this toolbox attempts to address.

-## Documentation: Getting started, code examples and api reference documentation
+## Documentation: Getting started, code examples and API reference documentation

 :red_circle: **<a href="https://equinor.github.io/TimeSeriesAnalysis">TimeSeriesAnalysis reference documentation</a>** :red_circle: